 - Match funding from Applicants

-An FAC-1 framework alliance was created between Football Foundation, Football Association and Sport England with Cameron Consulting, Gleeds, Western Building Systems, Integra Buildings, Extraspace Solutions, Ashley House and Portakabin.
+An FAC-1 framework alliance was created between Football Foundation and Football Association with Cameron Consulting, Gleeds, Western Building Systems, Integra Buildings, Extraspace Solutions, Ashley House and Portakabin.

 The second FAC-1 procurement is for a Mini-Pitch Programme using

 - Integrating mini-pitch with Changing Rooms facility through interface protocol

 - To integrate specialists and consultants rather than depend on main contractors

 - To create flexibility through Joining Agreement for Additional Clients.

 - Central Bedfordshire are using TAC-1 for a £200 million, 10 year programme of capital works, responsive repairs and voids servicing.